intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/tools/evaluation/framework/README.md

 # Ragas Evaluation

 ## 1. Introduction
 [Ragas](https://github.com/explodinggradients/ragas) is a framework that helps you evaluate your Retrieval Augmented Generation (RAG) pipelines.
 We provide a script to use Ragas based on data files.
-We use four metrics: answer relevancy, faithfulness, context recall, context precision
+We use four metrics: answer relevancy, faithfulness, context recall, context precision.
 * **Answer relevancy**
 Answer Relevancy focuses on assessing how pertinent the generated answer is to the given prompt.
 A lower score is assigned to answers that are incomplete or contain redundant information and higher scores indicate better relevancy.
 * **Faithfulness**